 "I'm on my way," Dad anounced and hung up.
 I sighed, and popped a mint into my mouth...

 The next day, I was in my last and most hated class, math.

 "Did you hear?" a girl from the back of the class whispered.

-"Yeah, I can't believe she actually threw up," snickered some-one else.
+"Yeah, I can't believe it," snickered some-one else.

-I covered my ears, not wanting to hear any more.
+I shrank down in my seat, suddenly feeling as if every one in the world was staring and judging me.
 Thankfully, the teacher, Mr. S-something, started class just then.
-I wiped unshed tears out of my eyes, angry with myself that I'd let some brats get to me.
+I wiped away the tears I refused to let slip out, angry with myself that I'd let some brats get to me.

 The teacher introduced some exchange students from England.
 They were twins, named Danny and Jordan Frost.
-They looked somewhat like the killer, but I couldn't be sure, seeing as I had no faces to compare them with.
+Their profile looked like the killer, but I couldn't be sure, seeing as I had no face to use as compairison.

-"Is he seriously checking her out?" a girl, who I guessed to be Tiffany, sneered loudly.
+"Is he seriously checking it out?" a girl, who I guessed to be Tiffany, sneered loudly.

-"Well, he won't want anything to do with her, once he finds out what she is," laughed Tiffany's side-kick, Ashlee.
+"Well, he won't want anything to do with it, once he finds out what it is," laughed Tiffany's side-kick, Ashlee.

 My tears dried as my temper flared.